dolphindb/api-java/README.md

 #### 7.2 Save data to a distributed table

 Distributed table is recommended by DolphinDB in production environment.
 It supports snapshot isolation and ensures data consistency.
-Distributed table supports multiple copy mechanism, which offers fault tolerance and load balancing.
+With data replication, Distributed tables offers fault tolerance and load balancing.

-Please note that distributed tables can only be used in cluster environments with `enableDFS=1` enabled.

 ```
 dbPath = 'dfs://testDatabase'